mathmaster13/fynotek/dates-and-times.md

 For example, "33.2.2.5 tfaa" is read as "uspo usrea fojeaj foñytuh purtfaa", with the extra "tfaa" in the abbreviation not being pronounced.

 Only use *ejen* and *tfaa* in an abbreviation if you're not already specifying the calendar system with the era!
-And remember, often times, things can be made clear with context—you rarely will need to talk about the year 13203 in the Fynotek calendar, for example.
+And remember that things can often be made clear with context—you rarely will need to talk about the year 13203 in the Fynotek calendar, for example.

 ## Durations